-Text: Calling the Twelve to him, he began to send them out two by two and gave them authority over impure spirits.
+Text: Calling the Twelve to him, he sent them out two by two and gave them authority over evil spirits.

-8 These were his instructions: “Take nothing for the journey except a staff — no bread, no bag, no money in your belts.
-9 Wear sandals but not an extra shirt.
+8 These were his instructions: “Take nothing for the journey except a staff–no bread, no bag, no money in your belts.
+9 Wear sandals but not an extra tunic.
 10 Whenever you enter a house, stay there until you leave that town.
-11 And if any place will not welcome you or listen to you, leave that place and shake the dust off your feet as a testimony against them.”
+11 And if any place will not welcome you or listen to you, shake the dust off your feet when you leave, as a testimony against them.”

 12 They went out and preached that people should repent.
 13 They drove out many demons and anointed many sick people with oil and healed them.

 Before the days of radio, television, telephone, Internet and other means of mass communication, you had to rely on a messenger to spread news about something.
 Back in colonial days, every town had a town crier who spread the local news by shouting it to the residents.
 If a general wanted the king to know how the battle was going, he would send messengers at regular intervals with updates.
 Messengers played vital roles in the people’s lives, for without them, they would not know of anything beyond the walls of their towns.
 Messengers spread the news.
 It was the same way in the early days of the church.
 If news about Jesus was to be spread, messengers would have to be employed.
 This morning we hear of messengers being sent out to spread the news.
 We watch as JESUS REACHES SINNERS THROUGH HIS MESSENGERS.
 1. He Sends His Messengers.
 2. He Instructs Them and 3.
 He Blesses Them.